andrewgull/HeteroR/README.md

 3. prepare files
 4. get coverage
 5. (create config)
-6. run the pipeline on these files (+ back-mapping, spades)
+6. run the pipeline on these files (+ back-mapping, spades --plasmid)